marleelackey/SWE-400-Project/README.md

 * Create a Chemical domain object class - 10/11
 * Create a ChemicalMapperInterface - 10/11
 * Create a ChemicalMapper for each inheritance pattern - 10/11
+* method to modify the amount of a chemical

-A user should be able to modify the atomic number of an element. - due 10/12
+*Story 3: A user should be able to modify the atomic number of an element.* - **due 10/12**
 * Create components in the UI to choose element and input new atomic number
 * Create command to modify atomic number
 * Add that command to executer
 * Add finder constructor to mapper
 * create components in ui to choose element and input new atomic number

-A user should be able to specify what acid dissolves a particular metal. - due 10/12 We need to
+*Story 4: A user should be able to specify what acid dissolves a particular metal.* - **due 10/12**
 * Create a UI - 10/12
 * Create an ExecuteForCommands class that calls execute on proper command - 10/11
 * Create a command interface - 10/10